Cormac-C/obsidian-paste-plugin/README.md

 # Better Past Plugin

 When copying text from PDFs or other sources, you often end up with ugly formatting, unwanted newlines, and hyphenated line breaks.
-Better paste cleans up the formatting, fitting betterinto your Obsidian files.
+Better paste cleans up the formatting, fitting better into your notes.

 ## Usage